This article gives you information about the registration process and eligibility for the Counselling & Mental Health Support Service at King's.

 - You require urgent or crisis intervention/support, or have attempted suicide in the last 30 days (please contact your GP, call 111 or go straight to your local Accident and Emergency department).

 - The Counselling & Mental Health Support Service are not an emergency service, and might not be able to see you as quickly as you would need.
-Instead please visit our Crisis support: need help now for specialists and emergency services which are available 24/7.
+Instead please visit our Crisis support for specialists and emergency services which are available 24/7.

 - You are currently being seen by another counsellor/psychotherapist in either in an NHS, charity or private setting.